mountaineerbr/shellDatediff/README.md

 ### Result layout

-The main function is very verbose by default and prints two sections with processed dates (**DATES**) and time range results (**RANGES**).
+The main function is verbose by default and prints two sections with processed dates (**DATES**) and time range results (**RANGES**).

-The user can filter out which fields are going to be calculated and printed.
+The user can filter out which fields are going to be calculated and displayed.

 Set the verbose `option -v` up to three times to select different layouts in the main function.
 Setting `-v` in other functions decreases verbose.